fastapi/fastapi/docs/en/docs/tutorial/extra-models.md

 UserInDB(**user_dict)
 ```

-Would result in something equivalent to:
+would result in something equivalent to:

 ```Python
 UserInDB(